clarkwinkelmann/forms/README.md

 </form>
 ```

-The handler URL only accept `post` requests.
+The handler URL only accepts `post` requests.
 There is no route protection whatsoever (e.g. CSRF is disabled).

 For optimal user experience, you should validate all the fields **before** sending the form.